-- Data protection legislation the current data protection legislation (either General Data Protection Regulation or Data Protection Act) - Data Controller this is Dorset & Wiltshire Fire and Rescue Service (DWFRS). - Data Subject an individual who we hold information about. - Data Processor all people processing personal information on behalf of the Data Controller. - Processing obtaining, holding, amending, reading, sorting, disclosing, deleting, or destroying. - Information Asset Owner (IAO) A Senior Manager responsible for one or more identified information assets within the Service.

-- Senior Information Risk Owner (SIRO) A Brigade Manager with responsibility for the Service's information risk policy. - Information Commissioner's Office (ICO) UK's independent public authority set up to uphold information rights.
+- data protection legislation the current data protection legislation (either General Data Protection Regulation or Data Protection Act) - Data Controller this is Dorset & Wiltshire Fire and Rescue Service (DWFRS). - Data Subject an individual who we hold information about. - Data Processor all people processing personal information on behalf of the Data Controller. - Processing obtaining, holding, amending, reading, sorting, disclosing, deleting, or destroying. - Senior Information Risk Owner (SIRO) A Brigade Manager with responsibility for the Service's information risk policy. - Information Commissioner's Office (ICO) UK's independent public authority set up to uphold information rights.
 The ICO enforces and oversees compliance with the Act.
 They do this by promoting good practice, ruling on complaints, providing information to individuals and organisations and taking appropriate action when the law is broken.
-This action can include criminal prosecution, non-criminal enforcement, audit and serving a monetary penalty notice. - Information Governance Group This group is chaired by the SIRO and is made up of Information Asset Owners, Information Governance and IT.
-It is responsible for promoting Information Governance across the Service, making sure information risks are identified and appropriately managed.
+This action can include criminal prosecution, non-criminal enforcement, audit and serving a monetary penalty notice.